School Volunteer Policy and Rules

 3. Volunteers will not transport students.

-4. Volunteers will keep all information obtained from a student’s education record confidential.
+4. Volunteers will keep confidential all information obtained from a student's educational record.

 5. Volunteers will not photograph or videotape students unless authorized by the building principal or designee.

 6. Volunteers will not date students, have sexual relationships with students, or arrange to meet students outside the regular school day or during school-sponsored events or activities.